carbon-language/carbon-lang/docs/design/README.md

 An associated type is a type member of an interface whose value is determined by the implementation of that interface for a specific type.
-These values are set to compile-time values, and so use the
-[`:!` generic syntax](#checked-and-template-parameters) inside a
+These values are set to compile-time values in implementations, and so use the [`:!` generic syntax](#checked-and-template-parameters) inside a

 <!-- FIXME [`let` declaration](#constant-let-declarations) -->